staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/create-requests/parameters.md

 URL-encoded data uses the same encoding as URL parameters.
 If your API requires url-encoded data, select `x-www-form-urlencoded` in the __Body__ tab of your request.
 Enter your key-value pairs to send with the request and Postman will encode them before sending.

-> There is sometimes confusion between form data and url-encoded.
+> There is sometimes confusion between form data and URL-encoded.
 If you are unsure which one you need, check with your API provider.

 ### Raw data